Ajinkya-Nawarkar/omhandicraft/setup_github_pages.md

 1. Open your Google Sheet
 2. Add new product row
 3. Upload image to Google Drive
-4. Wait up to 6 hours (or trigger manually)
+4. Wait until midnight (or trigger manually)

 ### To Update Products:
 1. Edit the row in Google Sheet